-The library's Instructional Media Services area, located on the ground floor of the library, supports the academic program in five areas:
+The library's Instructional Media Services area, located on the ground floor of the library, supports the academic program in the following areas:

 instructional media materials

 media laminating, off-air recording, and scanning

 Instructional Media Services procures and supports digital signage technology for the campus.
 Contact the media coordinator to arrange purchases, digital content, and installation.
 Departments needing digital signage are financially responsible for project costs.

 Instructional Media Materials

 Instructional Media Services houses a variety of academic media materials.
 The library develops its video and audio collections by acquiring materials requested by faculty members to meet their instructional needs.
 These items are purchased with the library's media materials fund on a first-come, first-served basis over the course of the university's fiscal year, which begins June 1.

 Only current OBU and HSU faculty who have an account at their university library may take physical media materials outside of the library.
 The standard check-out period is two weeks, but it may be customized to fit a faculty member's instructional needs.
 All other patrons may access media materials in the library's Instructional Media area.

 Only current OBU faculty, students, and staff may access the library's subscription online media collections.

 Faculty may also arrange for items be put on reserve for class or individual student use in the library's Instructional Media Services area.